-One of the sad truths of the business world is that, no matter how open your lines of communication are, sooner or later a miscommunication is bound to occur.
+One of the sad truths of the business world is that, no matter how open your lines of communication are, sooner or later, miscommunication is bound to occur.
 When these mishaps happen, it can be easy to look at your team and toss them under the bus in your place.
-However, you’re still the boss, and as the boss it’s your job to make sure that you are getting through to your employees when delegating tasks.
+However, you’re still the boss, and as the boss, it’s your job to make sure that you are getting through to your employees when delegating tasks.
 The buck stops with you.
 With that in mind, it’s good to shrink the opportunity for miscommunications in your business.
 But where to begin?
-Luckily, it’s fairly simple and straightforward.
-With three easy steps, you can begin to build stronger communications within your company.
+Luckily, it’s relatively straightforward.
+With three easy steps, you can build stronger communications within your company.

 1. Be clear, concise, and observant.

 Make sure that you have a clearly defined vision and understanding of what you’re asking your employees to accomplish—after all, if you lack direction, how are they expected to follow you along to the desired outcome?
 While delivering your instructions, keep it short and to the point.
 If you go off on too many rambling tangents, your team may have trouble picking out what matters in your instructions.
 Use simple language and avoid unnecessarily large words.
 Finally, and maybe most importantly, keep an eye on your employees’ body language.
 If they seem unsure, pause and check in: they may have a question they are too self-conscious to ask without prompting.

 2. Assume nothing.